bmuessig/ParksideWeb/README.md

 -l en,de,pt,fr  language for CSV and display (default en) -n              disable the HTTP server
 -o              open the live display in a browser
--p <port>       name or path of the serial port
+-p <port name>  name or path of the serial port
--s int          choose a static port number over a free port (default auto)
+-s <TCP port>   choose a static port number over a free port (default auto)
 ```